Cycling in Yorkshire & Beyond

 It's future could be as a nice, calm seaside resort with attractions including the restored Midland Hotel and the planned Eden Project North.

-It then either stays on the A589 or takes the B5321 Torrisholme Road.
-Either way, it seems to come back to the A589 and cross the river Lune on Skerton Bridge.
+It then takes the B5321 Torrisholme Road before coming back to the A589 to cross the river Lune on Skerton Bridge.
+The riders are now in Lancaster.

 Lancaster is a city on the river Lune and the Lancaster Canal.
 It has a population of around 52,000 in the city itself.